Firewood

 Firewood is a renewable resource, although demand for this fuel can quickly outpace its ability to regenerate on a local or regional level.
-Good forestry practices and improvements in devices that burn firewood can improve local wood supplies.
+Good forestry practices and efficiency advances in devices that burn firewood can improve local wood supplies.

 Smoke from burning wood can cause respiratory issues and other diseases.
 Transporting firewood long distances can also spread plant pests, diseases, and invasive species.